JustAnotherHeroRiding/CherryPick/README.md

 ### Changing download target directory

-To change the default location, change the destination_folder in config.yaml with your target.
+To change the default location, change set the environmental variable to your desired location.
 For example:
-    `destination_folder: "~/Downloads"`
+    `export CHERRYPICK_DOWNLOAD_DIR=/desired/download/path`

 ## TODO